pellaeon/firefox-91plus-photon-userchrome/README.md

 This tweak is not perfect.
 I focused on undoing the most annoying change introduced in Proton:

 1. The larger meaningless margin on the tab bar and navigation bar.
+See [screenshot](https://github.com/pellaeon/firefox-91plus-photon-userchrome/blob/master/screenshots/Firefox%2091-minwidth50.png).
 2. "Tabs" don't look like tabs anymore.
 They should be connected to the parts below.
 3. `tabMinWidth` is so small that only the first character of the tab title is visible when you have many tabs open.

 There are many other parts changed by Proton, but these are less annoying in my opinion.
 If I have time, I will also try to revert them as well.

+This tweak has only been tested on macOS 11.5.1 so far.
+I will improve it for KDE later.

 # Sources